-As a structure for our planning in KS1 and KS2 we use elements from talk for writing and the features we find in the high quality texts we use as examples.
+As a structure for our planning in KS1 and KS2 we use elements from talk for writing and The Write Stuff approach.
+The features we find in the high quality texts we use as examples and we provide clear models and steps through the writing in order to show the children how to write.
 We use a variety of teaching methods to meet different learning needs in our teaching of writing including; shared whole class writing, group/guided writing and independent writing.